puntonim/botte-monorepo/libs/public-clients/botte-http-client/README.md

 ⚡ Usage
 =======

+Use this client to interact with Botte, via HTTP.\
+Do not use this in AWS services, but rather prefer `botte-lambda-client`.

 See top docstring in [http_client.py](botte_http_client/http_client.py).

 Also, see details of the HTTP interface in [README.md](../../../README.md) in the root dir.

+*Note: if you need a Botte client to be used in a AWS service, use [botte-lambda-client](../botte-lambda-client) instead, for a direct Lambda invocation*.

 Poetry install
 --------------